 If you’re looking for a sports running watch that serves double duty as an Android Wear-powered smartwatch, take a serious look at the Polar M600.
 While it isn’t the most stylish-looking wearable around (it looks like a sports watch) it will happily stand up to some serious workouts thanks to its rugged IPX8 water-resistance.

 With GPS to track your distance and pace and a heart rate monitor, it ticks all the boxes for serious runners looking to improve their performance.
-All of the data it pulls into Polar’s Flow app, so you can keep tabs on your exercise routines.
+It pulls all available data into Polar’s Flow app, so you can keep tabs on your exercise routines.